Fujifilm X-H2S Review

 Fujifilm X-H2S - Image Quality

-With the new 26.1 mega-pixel X-Trans 5 sensor in the X-H2S, I was interested in seeing if it differed much from the 26.1 mega-pixel X-Trans 4 sensor in my X-Pro3 but I could not see any perceivable difference.
+With the new 26.1-megapixel X-Trans 5 sensor in the X-H2S, I was interested in seeing if it differed significantly from the 26.1-megapixel X-Trans 4 sensor in my X-Pro3, but I couldn't see any perceivable difference.

 I was so excited to see the introduction of the Nostalgic Neg. film simulation to the APS-C sensor that I shot almost the entire review using this film simulation.
 I apologize for the lack of variety.